 The application stages were nearing the end when I chose to apply, so I had little time to fill in my personal details and answer the award-specific questions from the sponsor, Laing O’Rourke.
-Admittedly, I was so pre-occupied at work that I would have missed the completion deadline had I not received a call from one of the TARGETjobs events team reminding me to finish my application, so thank you for that!
-The questions were thought provoking and challenging to answer within the word limit; yet they allowed me to express my views on two topics which I am very interested in so I enjoyed completing them.
+Admittedly, I was so preoccupied at work that I would have missed the completion deadline had I not received a call from one of the TARGETjobs Events team reminding me to finish my application, so thank you for that!
+The questions were thought-provoking and challenging to answer within the word limit; yet they allowed me to express my views on two topics that I am very interested in so I enjoyed completing them.
 By contrast, I found the online tests really difficult and thought there was no chance I would be continuing to the next stage!

-Following on from this, the ten finalists received an email inviting them to the Grand Final in Canary Wharf; this was a shock to say the least!
+Following on from this, the ten finalists received an email inviting them to the grand final in Canary Wharf; this was a shock to say the least!
 Receiving the invitation through the post and discovering that Fiona Bruce would be presenting was the icing on the cake as I have been inspired by her work over the last few years.
 The day itself was wonderful.
-Sitting in a room surrounded by so many talented, ambitious and hard-working finalists was extremely motivational; not to mention the attendees from sponsor companies who have all achieved great success in their careers.
+Sitting in a room surrounded by so many talented, ambitious and hard-working finalists was extremely motivational, not to mention the attendees from sponsor companies who have all achieved great success in their careers.
 It was a great networking opportunity and very inspiring, particularly as a woman hearing Fiona’s speech and watching a high number of females collecting the top prize!
-Hearing my name called out as the winner of my category was totally unexpected, particularly as I was the only non-engineer, so thought I would be completely ruled-out!
-Sharing the stage and receiving an award from Fiona was surreal and didn’t sink in for quite some time, in fact I still don’t think it has!
+Hearing my name called out as the winner of my category was totally unexpected, particularly as I was the only non-engineer, so I thought I would be completely ruled out!
+Sharing the stage and receiving an award from Fiona was surreal and didn’t sink in for quite some time.
+In fact I still don’t think it has!
 The other candidates were fantastic and I would like to congratulate them all and wish them every success in their careers.

-We catch up with Jessica Dowdy who won the 2015 Construction, Engineering and Design Undergraduate of the year Award.
+We catch up with Jessica to find out what she's been up to since winning the 2015 Construction, Engineering and Design Undergraduate of the Year Award.

 Thank you again to TARGETjobs and Laing O’Rourke for the fantastic opportunity and for a well organised and thoroughly enjoyable experience.